MikroElektronika/mikrosdk_click_v2/clicks/rs2323/README.md

 ## Example Description

-> This example demonstrates the use of an RS232 3 click board by showing the communication between the two click board configured as a receiver and transmitter.
+> This example demonstrates the use of an RS232 3 Click board by showing the communication between the two Click board configured as a receiver and transmitter.

 **The demo application is composed of two sections :**